MNeverOff/MNeverOff/README.md

-### 👀 As of summer 2023, I'm open to new opportunities in Product roles.
+### 👀 As of September 2023, I'm open to new opportunities in Product roles.

 <hr/>